Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 | 2024-12-17 | AD             | QGov       | -             | [https://forum.sky.money/t/derecognition-notice-for-multiple-aligned-delegates/25718](https://forum.sky.money/t/derecognition-notice-for-multiple-aligned-delegates/25718) |
 | 2024-12-17 | AD             | Skynet     | -             | [https://forum.sky.money/t/derecognition-notice-for-multiple-aligned-delegates/25718](https://forum.sky.money/t/derecognition-notice-for-multiple-aligned-delegates/25718) |
 | 2024-12-17 | AD             | Pf         | -             | [https://forum.sky.money/t/derecognition-notice-for-multiple-aligned-delegates/25718](https://forum.sky.money/t/derecognition-notice-for-multiple-aligned-delegates/25718) |

-#### NR-9 - Derecognition Uncertainty Due To Anonymous Actors [Needed Research]  <!-- UUID: 69e4df9f-d2f3-4fd2-9add-e1314a0a5eb3 -->

-**Content**:

-The Target Document defines the act of derecognition as "permanently removing" an entity from the Alignment Conserver role.
-In fact, it is not possible to effect such a permanent removal.
-Given the presence of anonymous/pseudonymous actors in the decentralized "workforce" of the Sky ecosystem, a known identity of an actor can be barred from an AC role; and yet that actor can easily re-enter the system under a different pseudonym or identity.
-Consider what measures can be implemented to counteract the scenario where derecognized entities reappear under a different guise.
-A robust reputation system is already planned; by tracking reputation that is earned over a long timescale, a derecognized entity would be barred from quickly regaining a foothold.

 ## A.1.5 - Aligned Delegates [Article]  <!-- UUID: 75f0063c-ad70-49e4-b356-9b76097ced7b -->